NethServer/nethsecurity-docs/system_requirements.rst

 Minimum hardware requirements for a single node installation:

 - 1 vCPU/cores
-- 1GB RAM
+- 1GB of RAM
-- 1GB disk
+- 1GB of disk space
 - 2 Ethernet network cards

-TODO
+Recommended hardware requirements:

+- 2 vCPU/cores
+- 2GB of RAM
+- 1GB if disk space plus an additional USB storage for persistent data like logs